rhysd/react-vim-wasm/README.md

 | `onWriteClipboard` | Async function to write a clipboard text.                         | `async (string) => void`        | `undefined`   |
 | `drawer`           | User-defined screen drawer instance (see below section).          | `ScreenDrawer`                  | `undefined`   |

-All properties are optional.
+All properties other than `worker` are optional.
 For filetype support, please read [these docs](https://github.com/rhysd/vim.wasm/tree/wasm/wasm#filesystem-setup) also.

 ### `useVim()` hook